Yvans1325/Online-Retail-Transactions/README.md

 ### 7. Challenges and Considerations:
 **Data Quality**: Handling missing data, outliers, and inconsistencies in the dataset.

-**Scalability**: Designing the analysis and models to handle large datasets efficiently.
+**Scalability**: Designing the analysis to handle large datasets efficiently.